So, alerting vs reporting: Are you using your alerting system for something that is better suited to periodic reporting?

 Alerting vs reporting: Don’t Lose Sight of the Forest for the Trees

 At this point I can hear the peanut gallery start to voice their objections.
 “Your rule of thumb makes no sense.
 I need my NMS system to report to me not only when things are broken, but when they’re close to being broken as well.
 Otherwise I can’t be proactive.
 I’m no better off than before.
 I’m still fighting fires and running from one problem to the next.”
 My response to this criticism is “Of course you are.
 You’re using your alerting system for something that is better suited to periodic reporting”.
 That’s the whole point of a structured reporting strategy.
 They give you an idea of long-term trends and emerging problems.
 Contrary to popular belief, IT reporting isn’t just aimed at the Pointy-Haired Bosses among us for business-centric reasons.
 Reporting, if designed and implemented correctly, highlights issues that do need to be addressed, but aren’t things worthy of clogging up our inboxes and NOC dashboards.
 Lack of reporting and over-alerting ultimately masks these critical, drop-everything problems.

 Shall We Dance?

 Remember, not unlike Fred Astaire and Ginger Rogers, if you’re ever tempted to “call the whole thing off” when all is said and done alerting and reporting dance nicely together.
 Both are essential parts of all NMS systems.
-Whether the desired end state is to avoid a Network Operations Center dashboard that looks like an electronic version of the Catalonian flag (bonus points if you know the flag design without a visit to Google Images) or to get more proactive in terms of solving technical issues with your customers and clients each construct has its proper place.
+Whether the desired end state is to avoid a Network Operations Center dashboard that looks like an electronic version of the Catalonian flag (bonus points if you know the flag design without a visit to Google Images) or to get more proactive in terms of solving technical issues with your customers and clients.
+In alerting vs reporting, each construct has its proper place.
 The idea is to know how and where to deploy each.